ipython/ipython-in-depth/readme.md

 # SciPy 2018 JupyterLab tutorial.

 This repository contain material and instructions to follow the "Getting started with JupyterLab" tutorial during SciPy 2018.

-# Installation instructions
+# Installation

 We'd like attendees to read the following section and install the required software ahead of time.
-We'll run through the tutorial by assuming that the wireless connection may be unreliable.
+We may ask you to update versions of the software more closely to the tutorial date.

-Do not rely on cloud hosting to follow this tutorial.
-If possible comes to the tutorial with a computer where you have administrative privileges.
+Please do not rely on cloud hosting to follow this tutorial, as the network connection may be unreliable.
+If possible, come to the tutorial with a computer where you have administrative privileges.

-We'll assume you are using an Anaconda python distribution.
-Yo can come with a non anaconda python distribution we'll do our best to help you, but non-anaconda installations will not be a priority during the tutorial.
+We'll assume you are using an Anaconda Python distribution (such as Anaconda or miniconda).
+If you choose to work with a different Python distribution, we'll do our best to help you, but you may have to solve any difficulties on your own.

-## install steps:
+## Software installation

-1. You can install either the full [anaconda distribution](https://www.continuum.io/downloads) (very extensive, but large) or [miniconda](https://conda.io/miniconda.html) (much smaller, only essential packages).
+1. Install either the full [anaconda distribution](https://www.continuum.io/downloads) (very extensive, but large) or [miniconda](https://conda.io/miniconda.html) (much smaller, only essential packages).

 2. Create a conda environment:

 ```
-$ conda config --add channels conda-forge
-$ conda create -n jupyterlab-2018 notebook jupyterlab pandas nodejs bqplot ipyvolume pythreejs --yes
+$ conda create -c conda-forge -n scipy18jlab notebook jupyterlab pandas nodejs bqplot ipyvolume pythreejs --yes

 # Mac/Linux:
-$ source activate jupyterlab-2018
+$ conda activate scipy18jlab

 # Windows:
-$ activate jupyterlab-2018
+$ conda activate scipy18jlab

 ```